tsipkens/autils/README.md

 A set of utilities for computing and comparing aerosol properties.
 This code is still under construction and could change at any time.

+A JavaScript/web-enabled version of some of this code is available at [tsipkens/autils-web](https://github.com/tsipkens/autils-web), which was deployed as a web app at [tsipkens.github.io/autils-web](https://tsipkens.github.io/autils-web/).

 ## General notes

 Unless otherwise stated, quantities are given in SI units.
 So: